 Allergy Shots: How Often?
 Build-Up vs. Maintenance Schedule

-Allergy shots are given 1-2 times per week during the build-up phase (3-6 months) and every 2-4 weeks during the maintenance phase (3-5 years).
-Most patients also have the option of cluster protocols that condense build-up to 4-8 weeks.
+Allergy shots are given once weekly during the build-up phase (3-6 months) and on a schedule individualized by your allergist during the maintenance phase (3-5 years).
+Curex uses a conservative once-weekly build-up and does not offer rush or cluster schedules; some clinics offer cluster protocols that condense build-up to 4-8 weeks.
 Year one involves roughly 50-60 visits; years two through five average 12-26 visits each.
 Protocol, allergen count, and individual response all affect the specific schedule.

 5 peer-reviewed sources

-Allergy shots are given 1-2 times per week during build-up and every 2-4 weeks during maintenance.
-Most adults settle into monthly maintenance injections after the first 3-6 months.
+Allergy shots are given once weekly during build-up and on a schedule individualized by your allergist during maintenance.
+Most adults settle into ongoing maintenance injections after the first 3-6 months.

 Build-Up vs. Maintenance: The Two-Phase Allergy Shot Schedule